magabriel/trefoil/doc/trefoil-doc/Contents/plugins-AutoGlossaryPlugin.md

 # Glossary definitions for chapter 1
 glossary:
     ####
-    # Global definitions of terms:
+    # Definitions of terms for chapter-1:
     #
     #   "term": Term definition
     #